Stephen C EisenhauerUNIVERSAL FUND MEMBER

 Stephen's Story

 Stephen joined Watsi on September 19th, 2016.
-Six years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephen's most recent donation supported Kanha, a 21-year-old woman from Cambodia, to fund spinal surgery with implants to stabilize her spinal column.
+Seven years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephen's most recent donation supported Wesley, a 30 year old man from Kenya, to fund fracture repair surgery.

 Impact